kumaran-is/weather/README.md

 -   `application.yml`: Base configuration, common to all profiles.
 -   `application-local.yml`: Configuration for the `local` profile (default for quick local runs).
 Uses H2 in-memory database and file-based logging.
--   `application-dev.yml`: Placeholder configuration for a `dev` profile, intended for a provisioned development database (e.g., Azure SQL).
+-   `application-dev.yml`: Placeholder configuration for a `dev` profile, intended for a provisioned development database (e.g., postgresql).
 Uses console logging.
     -   To use this profile, you'll need to set environment variables like `DB_URL_DEV`, `DB_USERNAME_DEV`, `DB_PASSWORD_DEV`.
 -   Other profiles (`qa`, `preprod`, `prod`) can be added similarly.